RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/cloning.md

 oc get vm
 ```

-You should have one running (the clone), and one stopped (the original):
+You will have one running (the clone), and one stopped (the original):

 ~~~bash
 NAME            AGE   STATUS    READY